-The practice held quarterly staff meetings involving all staff members.
-These meetings were minuted and shared for those who were unable to attend.
+The practice held monthly staff meetings involving all staff members.
+These meetings were minuted and displayed on the notice board for those who were unable to attend.
 If there was more urgent information to discuss with staff then an informal staff meeting would be organised to discuss the matter.
-Peer review meeting had been recently incorporated in to the practice the last peer review had discussed X-rays including the recording of justification, grading and reporting within the patient dental care reports.
+The registered manager said the practice had informal chats every morning before they started seeing patients to share any concerns.
+Some of the staff meetings involved peer review, audit results and also gave an opportunity for staff to share any specialist knowledge with others.

-All staff were aware of whom to raise any issue with and told us the registered manager or practice co-ordinator would listen to their concerns and act appropriately.
-We were told there was a no blame culture at the practice and the delivery of high quality care was part of the practice ethos.
+All staff were aware of whom to raise any issue with and told us the registered manager would listen to their concerns and act appropriately.
+We were told there was a no blame culture at the practice and the delivery of high quality care was part of the practice.